 TaxesTaxes may need to be paid on capital gains.
 Almost all investors had rather pay the taxes and have the gains than not have the gains.

 Creating Assets to Build WealthThe other type of asset that builds wealth is one that is created.
 This creation can be from some form of small business such as the assets below.

 - Information based website

 - Website Assets

+Summary for Best Assets to Build WealthWhile building wealth from assets such as stocks and bonds can work well from compounding over decades, there are alternative strategies that may work better, especially in the second half of life.
+Investors planning to retire soon simply don’t have years to compound wealth.
 The best assets to build wealth are those that can be bought for low valuations or created with little cost.
 This strategy naturally lowers investment risk while having high upside potential for wealth building.